spring-io/dataflow.spring.io/content/documentation/3-developer-guides/3-batch/5-data-flow-composed-task.md

 ---
-path: "/documentation/developer-guides/batch/data-flow-composed-task/"
+path: 'developer-guides/batch/data-flow-composed-task/'
-title: "Create and launch a Composed Task using Data Flow"
+title: 'Create and launch a Composed Task using Data Flow'
-description: Create and launch a Composed Task using Data Flow
+description: 'Create and launch a Composed Task using Data Flow'
 ---

 # Create and launch a Composed Task using Data Flow

 In this section we introduce composed tasks, show how to register task applications with Data Flow, create a composed task DSL, and launch the composed task to Cloud Foundry, Kubernetes and your local machine.

 ## Development